Vnsiah/code-refactor/README.md

 NA

 ## Support
-This website is very helpful: "https://www.w3schools.com/html/html5_semantic_elements.asp"
+This website was very helpful during this challege: "https://www.w3schools.com/html/html5_semantic_elements.asp"

 ## Roadmap
 MA

 ## Contributing
-Pull requests are welcome.
+If you want to contribute, pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## Authors and acknowledgment
 Thank you to Katharine Redford

 ## License
-For open source projects, say how it is licensed.

-## Project status
-If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
-Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
-You can also make an explicit request for maintainers.
+licensed under the none license.